Zeugwerk/zkbindings-action/README.md

 // bind _quickstart to the PLC
 _quickstart = new PLC.Mirror.QuickstartCom("ZGlobal.Com.Unit.Quickstart", _ads);

+// synchronously write a struct to the PLC.
+Access is type-safe and the C# compiler will report an error during compilation if the symbols on the PLC changed
-// synchronously write a struct to the PLC _quickstart.Subscribe.Equipment.LimitSwitchLeft.Sync = new PLC.Types.ZApplication_DigitalComSubscribe { Enable = 0, Write = 1 };
+_quickstart.Subscribe.Equipment.LimitSwitchLeft.Sync = new PLC.Types.ZApplication_DigitalComSubscribe { Enable = 0, Write = 1 };
 ```